ALASdoo/alasdoo_com_v2/content/english/career/automated-qa-engineer.md

 #### ALAS mouthwatering perks

-- Enjoy sponsored lunch, fresh fruit and delicious coffee at work
+- Enjoy sponsored lunch, fresh fruit, and delicious coffee at work
 - Enjoy a customized bonus you can use as you wish (gym/private health insurance, etc.)
 - Monthly Friday bars, table tennis tournaments, and gaming sessions on a PS5

 ---

-### Are we the perfect match?
+### ARE WE THE PERFECT MATCH?

 If you think so, simply send your resume to <jobs@alasdoo.com> and leave the rest to us.